sadit/SimilaritySearch.jl/joss/paper.md

 example()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The function `example` loads the data (line 12), create the index (line 14), and then finds all $k$ nearest neighbors of the test partition in the indexed partition as a batch of queries (line 15).
 The same index is used to compute the closest pair of points in the train partition (line 16) and compute all $k$ nearest neighbors on the train partition (line 17) for $k=32$.
-All these operations use all the available threads to the `julia` process.

 For this matter, we use an Intel(R) Xeon(R) Silver 4216 CPU @ 2.10GHz workstation with 256GiB RAM using GNU/Linux CentOS 8.
-Our system has 32 cores with hyperthreading activated (64 threads).
-We used the v0.8.18 version of our package and julia 1.7.2.
+Our system has 32 cores (64 threads).
+We used `SimilaritySearch.jl` v0.8.18 and julia 1.7.2.
 Table \ref{tab/performance} compares the running times with those achieved with the brute force algorithm (replacing lines 13-14 with `ExhaustiveSearch(; dist, db)`).
 We used our index with different autotuned versions calling `optimize!(G, MinRecall(r))` after the `index!` function call, for different $r$ values.

 \begin{table}[!h]

-\caption{Performance comparison of running several similarity search operations on MNIST dataset in our 32-core workstation.
+\caption{Performance comparison of running several similarity methods on the MNIST dataset.
 Smaller time costs and memory are desirable while high recall scores (close to 1) are better.}
 \label{tab/performance}
 \resizebox{\textwidth}{!}{
 \begin{tabular}{cccc cccc}